 The mechanism behind escalation is the same tolerance process that drives dose increases in substance addiction.
 Your brain's reward system runs on dopamine.
 Repeated exposure to the same stimulus causes dopamine receptors to downregulate (become less sensitive).
 The result: you need more intensity or novelty to generate the same response.

-With porn, “more” can mean more time, more extreme content, more rapid switching, or some combination.
-The brain doesn’t care which escalation pathway you take.
-It just needs a stronger signal to achieve the same reward.
+With porn, "more" can mean more time, more extreme content, more rapid switching, or some combination.
+The pathway may differ, but the underlying pattern is the same: familiar stimulation produces less response, so the user seeks a stronger signal.

 What this means for you